-1. Sancocho de gallina Panameño
+1. Sancocho de gallina Panameño: the National dish

 The traditional recipe of sancocho is from the Azuero region of Panama, but other regions have their own variations.
-Due to the varied ingredients used to make a sancocho, it is often used as a metaphor for Panama's racial diversity, showing that each different ingredient has just an important and equal role to play in the preparation of this very yummy dish.
-As such it is considered the national dish of Panama.
+Due to the varied ingredients used to make a sancocho, it is often used as a metaphor for Panama's racial diversity, showing that each part has just an important and equally important role to play in the preparation of this very yummy dish.

 2. Ropa vieja: slowly cooked old clothes!

-We first came across this dish when travelling in Gran Canaria.
+We first came across this dish when traveling in Gran Canaria.
 If you understand Spanish, this dish will always bring a smile to your face – it literally means old clothes.
 Ropa vieja is a beef stew with spices like black pepper, cumin, and oregano.

-Old clothes or not, the ropa vieja we tried in Panama City was delicious and definitely a dish to look out for.
+Old clothes or not, the ropa vieja we tried in Panama City was delicious and definitely a dish to look out for!

 3. Panamanian tortillas: thick corn cakes